mrsafadi2/KeyboardUI/README.md

 Installation

-You can add KeyboardHost to an Xcode project by adding it as a package dependency.
+You can add KeyboardManager to an Xcode project by adding it as a package dependency.

     From the File menu, select Swift Packages › Add Package Dependency… Enter https://github.com/mrsafadi2/KeyboardManager into the package repository URL text field